 Following an initial environmental scan and literature review, AHA conducted interviews and focus groups with representatives of Special Needs Groups and other aged care stakeholders.
 The purpose of these discussions was to explore the current arrangements for selecting and verifying specialisations, and to elicit participants’ views on what a validation framework could include.
 This work was complemented by an online survey of aged care service providers.
 The surveys were designed to:

 Together, these findings were used to develop a draft specialisation verification framework.

-From here, AHA commenced testing the feasibility of the draft framework with representatives of Special Needs Groups, and assessing the usability of the framework with providers.
-We will finalise the framework based on feedback received through the feasibility and usability testing.
+From here, AHA tested the feasibility of the draft Framework with representatives of Special Needs Groups, and assessed the useability of the framework with providers.

-Once in place, the framework and verification process will provide consumers and their families with greater assurance that aged care providers claiming to specialise in caring for consumers from Special Needs Groups are equipped to meet the unique care needs these groups.
+The department subsequently engaged AHA to assess providers’ specialisation claims based on the finalised Framework.
+The Framework and verification process will provide consumers and their families with greater assurance that aged care providers claiming to specialise in caring for consumers from Special Needs Groups are equipped to meet the unique care needs of these groups.

 The verification framework will provide consumers and their families with greater confidence in choosing an aged care provider that will meet their needs and preferences.